How to Care for Snake Plant (Sansevieria): The Ultimate Guide

 When my Vermont sansevieria doesn’t get enough water, the foliage puckers a little and doesn’t feel as tough to the touch.
 While that sounds bad, the plant is very resilient and bounces back after a good watering.
 That’s a sign the plant isn’t getting enough water (which sometimes happens if we don’t get up there for a while).

 Do you grow snake plants?
 What is your favorite variety?
-I would love to know more in the comments below.
+Let’s chat more about it in the comments below.

 Thank you so much for following along.